Why isn't Love Island on TV tonight?

 It means that instead, ITV2 are mugging us off with The Weekly Hot List at 9pm.
 But what is it?

 Essentially The Weekly Hot List is a compilation / recap episode of all the best bits from the villa this week.
-Also narrated by Iain Stirling, we can probably expect to see what happened at the very first coupling up of the series (and relive the utter awks that was Alex getting endlessly rejected), Jack and Dani’s will they / won’t they romance and Niall and Alex’s dates with new girls Georgia and Rosie.
+Also narrated by Iain Stirling, we can probably expect a quick recap of the Alex / Eyal / Megan love triangle, the moment where Laura and Wes began discussing starting a family and also relive the dramatic dumping of Friday night.

-But don’t worry too much – Love Island is back on Sunday night with a ‘proper’ episode, where it looks like we’ll be seeing this year’s first recoupling ceremony and dumping.

 ITV2, all is forgiven.